Towards Knowledgeable Foundation Models

 Submission Instructions

 We welcome two types of papers: regular workshop papers and non-archival submissions.
 Only regular workshop papers will be included in the workshop proceedings.
-All submissions should be in PDF format following the ACL template and made through OpenReview submission portal (https://openreview.net/group?id=aclweb.org/ACL/2024/Workshop/KnowledgeLM)
+Review process will be double-blind.
+All submissions should be in PDF format following the ACL template and made through OpenReview submission portal (https://openreview.net/group?id=aclweb.org/ACL/2025/Workshop/KnowFM)

 All deadlines are 11:59 pm UTC-12h (“Anywhere on Earth”).